Our Staff

 Clare oversees all of our work, with a particular focus on long term sustainable funding.
 She has experience in legal aid work and in legal charity management.

 Martha focuses on building relationships with our partners and other key stakeholders.
-She previously worked in partnerships and business development across a number of access to justice organisations.
+She previously worked in partnerships and development across a number of access to justice organisations.

 Peter is responsible for our financial records and supports operations and legal and governance matters.
 He is a CIMA-qualified accountant with extensive experience in financial compliance.